The author’s views are entirely his or her own and do not represent legal advice or council.

 That’s obviously oversimplified, but you get the drift.
 The CEO or manager should not be mailing packages, cold-calling, paying bills, writing press releases, or creating the product.
 Their duties must be related to operations and management.

 Even if this all seems hard, it is possible.
-In the 2017 fiscal year, USCIS approved more than 36,000 L-1 visa applications.
+USCIS approved more than 36,000 L-1 visa applications in a recent year.
 And that could be you!
 Just make sure you include exactly what USCIS wants to see.
 When in doubt, hire a professional business plan firm like Masterplans to make the process easier.

 Disclaimer: The information in this blog post is intended to be general information; it is not legal or financial advice.
 Specific legal or financial advice can only be given by a licensed professional with full knowledge of all the facts and circumstances of your situation.
 Consult with legal and financial experts before making financial investments.